Restorative Justice Hubs: Building Connections for Stronger Communities

 Addressing Childhood Trauma

-Directly informed by the latest science on childhood trauma, the RJ Hubs model is designed as a strategy for helping people move beyond the effects of adverse childhood experiences.
+Directly informed by the latest science on trauma, the RJ Hubs model is designed as a strategy to help individuals and communities heal from the lasting impacts of adverse childhood experiences, systemic inequality, and exposure to community violence—building pathways toward resilience and well-being.

 Creating Safe Spaces